LaussenLabs/atriumdb/sdk/docs/source/quickstart.rst

             scale_b = -baseline / gain
             sdk.write_data_easy(measure_id, device_id, time_data_s, digital_signal, freq_hz, scale_m=scale_m, scale_b=scale_b, time_units="s", freq_units="Hz")

-`get_data`: Checking the written data against the source of truth
+get_data: Checking the written data against the source of truth
 ############################################################################

 Once the digital signal is stored in AtriumDB, we can repull the record with its physical values to verify the data.
 Here’s how to do that: